junxit/us-congress-bills-112/metadata.md

 - Sen. Wicker, Roger F. [R-MS] (W000437)
 - Sen. Levin, Carl [D-MI] (L000261)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2011-07-18 — Introduced in Senate
 - 2011-07-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S4644-4645; text as passed Senate: CR S4644-4645; text of measure as introduced: CR S4643-4644)
 - 2011-07-18 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S4644-4645; text as passed Senate: CR S4644-4645; text of measure as introduced: CR S4643-4644)
+- 2011-07-19 — Message on Senate action sent to the House.
+- 2011-07-19 — Received in the House.
+- 2011-07-19 — Referred to the House Committee on Foreign Affairs.